top of page

 Real estate agents play a critical role in the due diligence process.
 They are there to guide buyers through the various steps, ensuring that nothing is overlooked.
 A good agent will provide insight into the local market, help arrange inspections, and liaise with attorneys or financial advisors to ensure the buyer is protected.

-Real estate agents also help manage the paperwork involved in due diligence for real estate, making sure that all necessary documents are properly reviewed.
+Real estate agents also help manage the paperwork to make sure all necessary documents are properly reviewed.
 They can also provide advice on how to renegotiate a deal if the due diligence process uncovers any issues.
 This can include requesting repairs or adjusting the purchase price to account for any unexpected costs.

 What Happens After Due Diligence?